(All fields required)

 Students must be accompanied by a science faculty member or other adult representative from their high school.
 The invitation letter sent to Cincinnati area high school science teachers is attached.

-The Twenty-third Annual High School Science Student Symposium will be held on Thursday, March 5, 2015 from 8:30 am to 2:00 pm.
+The Annual High School Science Student Symposium will be held on Monday, March 21, 2016 from 8:30 am to 2:00 pm.
 Directions to the Sabin Education Center will be provided to all registered participants.